-This study identified barriers and enablers that the Chadian youth face along the pathway of getting access to information and health services for HIV and AIDS.
+This study identified various barriers and enablers that the Chadian youth face along the pathway of getting access to information and health services for HIV and AIDS.
 We identified societal expectations and power dynamics as key barriers, while trust through social networks, as well as peer education programmes were key facilitators to information-seeking and health services.
-Our findings suggest there is potential for peer education programmes that integrate sexual health and HIV prevention, particularly leveraging social media platforms, to engage youth.
-Importantly, this work also highlighted the value of qualitative methods and the active involvement of youth in health services research.
-Youth insights may be crucial for designing future interventions that are not only effective but also culturally and contextually tailored to the needs and realities of young people in Chad.
+Based on our findings, peer education programmes focused on sexual health and HIV prevention, including those that use social media, may be promising interventions.
+Overall, our study confirms the importance of qualitative research and inclusion of youth voices in the development as well as evaluation of HIV interventions and programs for youth.